Frances Palmer-Thompson

 Training, qualifications & experience

-My background equips me to offer thoughtful, inclusive, and compassionate support to people from all walks of life:
+My background equips me to offer thoughtful, inclusive, and compassionate support to people from all backgrounds and experiences:

-BACP Accredited Counsellor – Recognised for meeting high professional standards in counselling practice.
+BACP Accredited Counsellor – demonstrates that I have attained a high professional standard in my counselling practice.

 Foundation Degree in Integrative Counselling – Newman University, Birmingham

-– Trained in a range of therapeutic models, enabling me to adapt my approach to meet each client’s unique needs.
+– allows me to draw on a range of therapeutic models, enabling me to adapt my approach to meet each client’s unique needs.

 Level 4 Certificate in Rehabilitation Studies (Visual Impairment) – Birmingham City University

-– Enhanced my ability to support clients living with disability, loss, or life-changing transitions.
+– enhances my ability to support clients living with disability, loss, or life-changing transitions.

-These qualifications, combined with my own lived experience, allow me to create a therapeutic space that is open, grounded, and responsive to the complexity of life and identity.
+These qualifications, combined with my own lived experience, allow me to create a therapeutic space that is open, grounded, and responsive to life’s complexities, creating space for clarity, reflection, and growth.

 Member organisations